hamdyaea/Islam-Ramadan-How-many-days-with-GUI-Calculator/README.md

 # Islamic how many days to the ramadan calculator with GUI

+## What's this software ?

+This software is developed in Python 3.
+It calculate how many days you have to wait until the ramadan you select.
+This software work from the ramadan of 2018 to the ramadan of 2033.

 ![Screenshot](screenshot.png)
 ![Screenshot](screenshot1.png)